 Russia Insider founder Charles Bausman traveled from his home in Lancaster, Pennsylvania, to Washington, D.C., on Jan.
-6 and advanced as far as the Capitol’s balustrades after Trump’s speech, he said.
+6, and video appears to show him among the insurrectionists that breached the building's walls.
 Soon after, he left the country for Moscow.

 Bausman, 57, is an American man known for producing the pro-Kremlin website Russia Insider, which he has in recent years infused with overtly fascist and antisemitic content.
 He mystifies not only researchers of the far right, who struggle to understand his objectives or his funding, but also his own family.
 Bausman’s older sister, Mary Watkins, who says she loves her brother but opposes his fascist politics, told Hatewatch she watched online as his wife, Kristina Bausman, originally from the rural community of Mednogorsk, Russia, posted a video to Facebook of what looked to her like a live scene from the Trump rally that descended into violence.

 “I messaged her as everything was happening and said, ‘You’re not there, are you?’
 She said, ‘No, no, we’re here in Lancaster,’” Watkins recalled of Jan.
 6.